 You’ve probably heard of enzymes, but do you know how they help your body?
 One of the many overlooked nutritional aspects of drinking fresh juices are the enzymes that they offer.
-Your body runs on about 3000 different enzymes that perform thousands of metabolic functions every day, including absorbing nutrients from the food we eat.
-They are our lifeline; without them the body would simply not function - at all.
+Your body runs on about 3,000 different enzymes that perform thousands of metabolic functions every day, including absorbing nutrients from the food we eat.
+In simple terms, they are our lifeline.
+Without them, our body would simply not function.

 Many health issues can also be responsible for enzyme depletion.
 Intestinal inflammation, chronic stress and the aging process can all contribute to your body’s inability to digest food properly.
 Impaired digestion can also lead to depressed immunity, bone problems, rashes and infections, lung diseases, obesity, diabetes, cardiovascular problems - the list goes on and on.
 Chances are, if you’re not feeling well, including enzymes in your diet can help your body function better.

-So, you can just eat a bunch of veggies, and you’ll be fine?
+So, can you just eat a bunch of raw veggies and you’ll be fine?
 Not exactly.
 If your body’s digestive system is not functioning as it should, raw fruits and vegetables may be difficult to process, and you’ll end up feeling even worse.
-Fortunately, there is a simple way to get your digestion back on track - juicing fresh fruits and vegetables.
+Fortunately, there is a simple way to get your digestion back on track, one of the main ways being, juicing fresh fruits and vegetables.